 Two Australian organizations have teamed up to use technology to improve the lives and businesses of farmers.
-The Rural Intelligence Platform, as it is known, combines Artificial Intelligence (AI) could mean any of a wide range ...
-More, cloud-based geospatial technology, and machine learning to better inform farmers of how to improve productivity and crop yield.
+The Rural Intelligence Platform, as it is known, combines artificial intelligence, cloud-based geospatial technology, and machine learning to better inform farmers of how to improve productivity and crop yield.

 Microsoft, this week, has pledged 500 million dollars to fix Seattle’s housing affordability crisis.
 In a perfect storm of increasing jobs and a lack of affordable housing, Seattle has rocketed to sixth place on the United States list of most expensive cities.
 225 million of the pledge will be used for construction of middle-income housing in Bellevue, Kirkland, Redmond, Issaquah, Renton, and Sammamish.
 250 Million will be invested in low-income housing in the King county region.
 The remaining 25 million will be given via philanthropic grants to ease the homelessness crisis.

 This is exciting, although it’s still in the testing phase.
 Doctors and researchers at UC San Diego have successfully 3D printed replacement pieces of spinal cord that include living tissue which can be grafted into a severed spinal cord to restore movement in laboratory rats.
 This means that many different types of injuries will be able to be repaired in the future and may mean entire living organs can be grown in a laboratory to be transplanted into patients.